AdvancedEnergyEconomy/GoToTraining-Ruby/README.md

 ##Requirements

 You must have an active GoToTraining account and a valid access token from the GoToTraining OAuth flow.
-Please refer to the [authentication and authorization documentation](https://developer.citrixonline.com/page/authentication-and-authorization).
-The OAuth flow will return both the access token and organizer key.
-Both access token and organizer key are required to use the training API.
+Please refer to the [authentication and authorization documentation](https://goto-developer.logmein.com/how-get-access-token-and-organizer-key).
+The OAuth flow will return the necessary keys.

 ##Install